meilisearch/documentation/create/how_to/gcp.md

 meilisearch-setup
 ```

-### 3. Enjoy your ready-to-use meilisearch instance
+### 3. Enjoy your ready-to-use MeiliSearch instance

 Your MeiliSearch instance is up and running on GCP and ready to be used in production.